Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Other Nerves Innervating the Pelvis

 Pain in pudendal nerve entrapment is of a neuropathic nature, which means that patients feel burning, tingling, and numbing sensations (paresthesia).
 Some patients have the sensation of a foreign body located in the rectum or vagina (allotriesthesia) and may describe it as a “red hot poker” in the rectum.
-Some patients do not experience any chronic pain but have complete or partial numbness in the area of innervation of the pudendal nerve.

-Extra tests, such as magnetic resonance neurography (MRN), pudendal nerve motor terminal latency (PNMTL), another electrophysiologic test, or sensory threshold testing, usually can not tell if someone has pudendal nerve entrapment.
 An important part of the Nantes criteria is a CT-guided pudendal nerve block, which is used to find and treat pudendal nerve entrapment.
 If pain doesn’t go away right away after a CT-guided pudendal nerve block, it’s likely that the pudendal nerve is not the source of the pain.

 Conservative Treatments of Pudendal Neuralgia